What is a cataract?

 No.

-There is no medical or laser treatment for cataract other than replacing this lens with a surgery.
+medical or laser treatment for cataract other than replacing this lens with

 Today’s procedures are quick, not taking more than 20 minutes of surgical time, pain free under topical (only eye drops) or local anaesthesia.
 Ask your Doctor if you are eligible for topical aneasthesia.